vendasta/marketplace-documentation/docs/Guides/whitelabeling.md

-# Whitelabelling & Branding
+# White-labeling & Branding

-## Vendasta's Platform Whitelabel
+## Vendasta's White-labeled Platform

 Vendasta is a white-label ready **platform**.
 There must not be any mention of _‘Vendasta’_ in your content.
 You may want to keep the term 'Vendasta' out of your codebase entirely; but if not, aim to avoid mention of Vendasta on anything client-facing - including: